tytydraco/yessleep/out/I_found_this_weird_journal_at_the_beach_yesterday.md

 March 6, 2025

-I woke up on the sore today, my head hurts.
+I woke up on the shore today, my head hurts.
 I don't remember much about how I got here or much about myself either.
-I think I was out fishing with my dad and we got caught in bad weather.
+I think I was out fishing with my dad and we got caught in a storm.
 I know I'm 20 years old but I don't remember my name or what my face even looks like.
 It's very foggy around here, I think I'll wander into the woods nearby, hopefully I find some place to stay.

 I wandered into the woods for a bit and then I found this young man, around my age.
 He said his name was John.
 John lives in a nearby town, apparently it's so small it doesn't even have a name.
 I explained my situation to him and he was so eager to help me, I'm so glad I stumbled upon such a good person.
 We got into his mustang and drove to the city, I love his car.